SAP/ui5-webcomponents/docs/5-development/09-internationalization.md

 PLEASE_WAIT=Espere
 ```

-## Integrating i18n into Components
+## I18n in Web Components

-To integrate internationalization (i18n) into UI5 web components, you need to load the i18n bundle that contains all translatable texts for the current package.
+To integrate internationalization (i18n) into web components, you need to load the i18n bundle that contains all translatable texts for the current package.

 To load the bundle, use the `getI18nBundle` method from the `i18nBundle.js` module in the `@ui5/webcomponents-base` package.